AllFreeSewing.com

 You followed all the steps, sewed each edge as carefully as possible, and you still can't make your seams lay flat.

-Well, your frustration ends here, because this guide will show you exactly what causes puckering and give you a few simple suggestions on how to prevent puckering.
+Well, your frustration ends here, because this guide will show you exactly what causes puckering when sewing and give you a few simple suggestions on how to prevent puckering.

 Your sewing projects will never look cleaner than after reading this life-saving article!